 The College of Medicine is widely distributed and committee membership should reflect this reality.
-In accordance with the purposes outlined above, there must be representation from the medical faculty,

-University, College, Saskatchewan Health Authority, College of Physicians and Surgeons of Saskatchewan, and the Saskatchewan Medical Association.
+In accordance with the purposes outlined above, there must be representation from the medical faculty, university, College, Saskatchewan Health Authority, College of Physicians and Surgeons of Saskatchewan, and the Saskatchewan Medical Association.

-- 1) The Vice-Provost, Faculty Relations, U of S (Chair) permanent - 2) The Dean, CoM (Deputy Chair) permanent - 3) The Vice Dean Medical Education, CoM permanent - 4) The Vice Dean Faculty Engagement, CoM permanent - 5) The Associate Deans for Regina, Rural, Indigenous Health permanent - 6) Three Provincial Heads 2-year rotating basis, as appointed by the Dean - 7) Three medical faculty members - 8) The CMO (or delegate), Saskatchewan Health Authority permanent - 9) The Chiefs of Staff from 3 Saskatchewan Health Authority Areas, as appointed by the CMO permanent - 10) The CEO (or delegate) of the Saskatchewan Medical Association permanent - 11) The Registrar (or delegate) of the College of Physicians and Surgeons of Saskatchewan permanent - Medical faculty members will be elected by their departments.
+- 1) The Vice-Provost, Faculty Relations, U of S (Chair) permanent - 2) The Dean, CoM (Deputy Chair) permanent - 3) The Vice Dean Medical Education, CoM permanent - 4) The Vice Dean Faculty Engagement, CoM permanent - 5) The Vice Dean of Indigenous Health, CoM permanent - 6) The Associate Deans for Regina and Rural, permanent - 7) Three Provincial Heads 2-year rotating basis, as appointed by the Dean - 8) Three medical faculty members - 9) The CMO (or delegate), Saskatchewan Health Authority permanent - 10) The Chiefs of Staff from 3 Saskatchewan Health Authority Areas, as appointed by the CMO permanent - 11) The CEO (or delegate) of the Saskatchewan Medical Association permanent - 12) The Registrar (or delegate) of the College of Physicians and Surgeons of Saskatchewan permanent - Medical faculty members will be elected by their departments.
 At any given time, there must be a member from Regina, one from Saskatoon, and one from another area of the province.
 Membership will rotate through the provincial departments every 3 years.